magento/pagebuilder-docs/docs/styling/how-pagebuilder-styles-content.md

 Page Builder applies styles to native and custom content types by creating dynamic, attribute-based styles, using a CSS selector pattern that results in a specificity of 110 for each content type style.
 These styles are added to a single internal stylesheet for each page and can be easily overridden with custom CSS classes.

-See [How to override styles](how-to-override-pagebuilder-styles.md) to start customizing Page Builder's styles to meet your needs.
+See [Override Page Builder styles](how-to-override-pagebuilder-styles.md) to start customizing Page Builder's styles to meet your needs.